Wu-yi-fei/Mixup-ACGAN-master/README.md

 # Mixup-ACGAN-master

-This repository contains the source code that implements the network described in the conference paper:
+This repository contains the source code that implements the network described in the conference paper for SCCSI 2022:
 "Controllable Photovoltaic Scenario Generation via Mixup-based Deep Generative Networks"

 ## Synopsis